rogerturner/HTM-scheme/projects/untangling_sequences/README.md

 mechanism.

 ### Usage
-To run one of the experiments using Chez Scheme (threaded 32-bit) and Racket, say the one for Figure 4A:
+To run one of the experiments using Chez Scheme and Racket, say the one for Figure 4A:

     $ cd <directory containing HTM-scheme directory>
     $ scheme
     > (load "HTM-scheme/projects/untangling_sequences/untangling_sequences.ss")
-    > (run exp4a AH2017)
+    > (run "4a")  ;; experiment parameters can be overridden: see source

     Then in DrRacket File>Open… projects/generate_plots.rkt and Racket>Run

+Code can be compiled into a Scheme binary and run with eg

+    > (load "HTM-scheme/projects/untangling_sequences/compile-untangling_sequences.ss")

+    $ scheme --program untangling_sequences.wp 6 -ncc 19 -cc 100

 Note: the results may not be identical to the charts in the paper, due to changes in the random number generator